 Our Duo Diamond also is a great choice for someone looking for a well-balanced and comfortable surfboard.

-In most cases, the twin fin with stabilizer has a more performance-oriented surf because of its more accentuated rocker and narrower tails.
+In most cases, surfboards with upright twin fins have a more performance-oriented surf because of their accentuated rocker and narrower tails.

-The single fin surfboard has a relaxed surfing experience, they are the ones that dictate the rhythm in the wave, forget rushing your wave, this is a down-the-line board great for maneuvers with open and classic arcs.
-These boards are fast in a straight line because they have reduced drag because of the only fin.
-Try to position your foot always a little in front of where the fin is positioned, this way the board will stay loose for curves and maneuvers.
+The single fin surfboard offers a relaxed surfing experience.
+It is the type of board that sets the rhythm on the wave.
+Forget about rushing through your wave; this down-the-line board is perfect for executing open and classic arcs.
+These boards are fast in a straight line due to reduced drag caused by having only one fin.
+To maintain looseness for curves and maneuvers, try positioning your foot slightly in front of the fin.

-Ever surfed on a single fin before?
-Check out what legend Rob Machado has to say about single fins here.
+Have you ever surfed on a single fin before?
+Check out what legend Rob Machado has to say about it single fins here.